99 Percent Declaration: Background

+Despite some setbacks, the National Assembly generated 15 grievances.
+Instead of grievances, some delegates preferred to call them proposed Amendments to the Constitution.
+After the two day assembly, the Executive Committee typed up the grievances and submitted them to the President and Congress as specified in the Constitution.
+Then the delegation marched to Independence Hall and read the grievances on the lawn.

+For more information about the 2012 National Assembly, please view Eliot Hochberg's YouTube video below.

+Due to depletion of funds for the National Assembly, 99 Percent Declaration disbanded afterwards.

+In 2024, Michael Kelley, a delegate at the 2012 National Assembly, founded ProjectLeapfrog.org, a non-profit dedicated to calling a Limited Constitutional Convention with just two Draft Amendments: Rights of People Only and Rights of Campaign Finance Limits.

 The document and national general assembly

 A national general assembly, the Continental Congress 2.0, was announced in March 2012.
 It was organized by the 99% Declaration working group.
 The Congress was to comprise 878 delegates, from all 435 Congressional districts, Puerto Rico and the District of Columbia; however not every district was represented though about 836 contributed to topics to be included and voting on their selection for inclusion in the petition.
 Only about 76 delegates were finally elected and present at the gathering, which lasted from July 2 to 4.

 The Congress drafted and ratified a 21st-century petition for the redress of grievances, in accordance with the right to petition guaranteed by the First Amendment of the Constitution.
 The petition was to be publicly presented to the American people and copies were to be served to the United States Congress, Supreme Court and President Barack Obama.

 The Occupy National Gathering movement was protesting in Philadelphia during the gathering.